montyly/w3st/index.md

 # Web3 Security Tools Seminar (W3ST) 2026

-## A highly technical seminar for builders of blockchain security tools during EthCC 2026.

----

 ## What is it?

 The **Web3 Security Tools Seminar (W3ST)** is a focused gathering of developers and researchers who are **building security-focused tools** in the blockchain ecosystem.